History

 Gathering 2007

 Over time, serious discussions ensued, an ad hoc group formed and plans were made.
-This has culminated in the inaugural Gathering in July 2007.
+This culminated in the inaugural Gathering in July 2007.

 The Monticello Community Gathering 2007 was organized by representatives of descendants of the various families with connections to Thomas Jefferson's Monticello plantation.
 The committee was made up of: